Join us for an event!

 - GC Digital Showcase: Each May, students from the Digital Praxis Seminar, along with recipients of the Provost’s Digital Innovation Grants, and others introduce their digital scholarship.
 We also recap our themed series of speakers and workshops–like the GCDI Sound Series–connecting theory-driven conversation to hands-on learning.

-Signup for a workshop!
+Sign up for a workshop!

 GCDI offers workshops designed to meet the needs of a broad range of interests.
 We offer some workshops regularly, such as “The Lexicon of Digital Humanities”–designed for those interested in a brief introduction to digital humanities–through “Introduction to Python”–a short course designed to familiarize participants with a popular programming language.
 Other workshops may be developed and offered in response to student interests.
 For a current listing of our workshops, check out the upcoming workshops on our calendar–or better yet, subscribe to it to get future updates!

-Faculty, Schedule a Consultation!
+Faculty and Students, Schedule a Consultation!

 Become a member of a digital community of scholars!